macharpe/terraform-cloudflare-zero-trust-demo/README.md

 - **Device Posture Checks**: OS version compliance and security validation
 - **Policy-Based Access**: Role-based access control with comprehensive policies

-## 🔧 Optional Components
+## 🔧 Integration with Cloudflare Workers (Optional)

-This demo environment includes **two optional components** that can be enabled based on your specific requirements:
+This demo environment includes **two optional components** that integrate with Cloudflare Workers and can be enabled based on your specific requirements:

 ### Training Status Admin Portal